Use It or Lose It

 Standing Exercises for Older Adults (Narrator: Dawna Pidgeon, PT)

-This appropriate for those older adults who can stand with minimal support.
+This exercise is appropriate for those older adults who can stand with minimal support.

 Seated Exercises for Older Adults (Narrator: Dawna Pidgeon, PT)

-This appropriate for those older adults who cannot stand or who need support when standing.
+This exercise is appropriate for those older adults who cannot stand or who need support when standing.

 If you prefer not to follow a video, this instruction sheet (PDF) provides several daily exercises appropriate for older adults who can stand with minimal or no support.